215-493-2018

 Shared Meals

-Lutheran Church of the Resurrection has partnered with Advocates for the Homeless and Those in Need (AHTN) to provide a meal, once each month, to those experiencing homelessness and/or food insecurity in our community.
-AHTN provides transportation to the dinner, which is provided entirely by Lutheran Church of the Resurrection members.
-An entree is selected for each meal with members bringing additional side dishes, salad, and dessert.
+Lutheran Church of the Resurrection has partnered for years with Advocates for the Homeless and Those in Need (AHTN) to provide a meal, once each month, to those experiencing homelessness and/or food insecurity in our community.
+Before Covid, AHTN provided transportation to the dinner which was a sit-down meal in the church’s Fellowship Hall.

 Partnership with AHTN (Advocates for the Homeless and those in need)

 Individual members of Lutheran Church of the Resurrection have been trained and are currently working with AHTN in a variety of ways including Code Blue and Transportation for the Homeless.
-If you are interested in becoming a volunteer for AHTN, please see their website at AHTN.ORG.
+If you are interested in becoming an AHTN volunteer, please see their website at www.ahtn.org

 During the months of December through March, AHTN operates the Code Blue Shelter for Lower Bucks County.
-Any night where the wind chill is 26 degrees or less , and they have 10 shelter and 8 bus team volunteers, the shelter will open to the homeless.
+Any night where the windchill is 26 degrees or less, and they have 10 shelter volunteers/8 bus team volunteers, the shelter will open to the homeless.
 A hot dinner, a cot with blankets and pillows, and a continental breakfast are provided.

-The TIN (Those In Need) mission provides a variety of other support services, including help navigating the various county and non-profit agencies, temporary housing assistance, gas cards, small car repairs, providing bicycles, and even aiding replacing lost personal identification.
-They also have an 8 passenger van that can be booked in advance for transport to doctor’s appointments, welfare office visits, or court appearances – as long as volunteer drivers are available at the time needed.
+The TN (Those in Need) part of the organization provides a variety of other support services, including help navigating the various county and non-profit agencies, temporary housing assistance, gas cards, small car repairs, bicycles, and even aiding replacing lost personal identification.
+They also have an 8-passenger van that can be booked in advance for transport to doctor’s appointments, welfare office visits, or court appearances – as long as volunteer drivers are available at the time needed.

-The Welcome Church is the worshiping community that grew out The Welcome Center, a place of healing and hospitality founded by The Reverend Violet Cucciniello Little in January of 2007 and hosted by the Lutheran Church of the Holy Communion.
-In January, 2012, The Welcome Church was officially recognized by the Evangelical Lutheran Church of America as a congregation under development serving people in poverty.
-In addition to Pastors Little (ELCA) and Steinnegal (PCUSA), our volunteer clergy team includes a number of faith leaders from the Episcopal, UCC, and other traditions.
+The IFA has also partnered with The Welcome Church in Philadelphia (an ELCA congregation without walls, worshiping with those experiencing homelessness in Philadelphia).
+The Welcome Church is the worshiping community that grew out The Welcome Center, a place of healing and hospitality founded by The Reverend Violet Cucciniello Little in January of 2007 (hosted by the Lutheran Church of the Holy Communion).
+In January, 2012, The Welcome Church was officially recognized by the Evangelical Lutheran Church of America as a congregation under development, serving people in poverty.
+In addition to Pastors Little (ELCA) and Steinnegal (PCUSA), the volunteer clergy team includes a number of faith leaders from the Episcopal, UCC, and other traditions.
 All are welcome to be part of this dynamic ministry.

 Disciples with Special Needs